-Such a notice will set out the reasons and evidence for its being issued and may place on the governing body restrictions, limitations or prohibitions (see also para 4.9) in relation to the management of funds delegated to it.
+Such a notice will set out the reasons and evidence for its being issued and may place on the governing body restrictions, limitations or prohibitions (see also para 4.8) in relation to the management of funds delegated to it.
 The notice may require the governing body to produce an action plan to address the concerns of the Authority.

 The notice will clearly state the nature of these requirements and the way in which, and the time by which, such requirements must be complied with in order for the notice to be withdrawn.
-It will also identify a named officers/advisors who will provide support in scrutinising the school's finance, curriculum and staffing to help in producing a viable recovery plan.
-It will also state the actions that the Authority may take where the governing body does not comply with the notice, including formal intervention by way of suspension of the School's delegated budget.
+It will also identify a named officer / advisor who will provide support in scrutinising the school's finance, curriculum and staffing to help in producing a viable recovery plan.
+It will also state the actions that the Authority may take where the governing body does not comply with the notice.

-If the concerns are significantly serious to warrant immediate formal intervention, the Authority maynot use the notice of concern provisions (referred to above) where the situation in respect of a school's standard of management makes suspension of delegation appropriate.
+The Authority will not use the notice of concern provision where the situation in respect of a school's standard of management makes withdrawal of delegation appropriate.